Caught on camera: Do you know these people?

 These CCTV images have been released by police in Calderdale of people they would like to speak to.

-CD0686 is in connection with a theft from a shop on January 12.
+CD0694 is in connection with a theft from a shop on December 22.

 Some of these people could be witnesses and have not necessarily committed a crime.